An average of 400 Canadians drown each year. Drowning is one of the leading causes of death for Canadian children aged one to four.

 All aquacise classes are on a first-come, first-served basis.
 We accept a maximum number of 25 participants in most classes.
 Evening classes have a maximum of 15 participants per class.

-Check out our Mom & Tots Aquacise program.
-It's for moms with tots between 4 - 18 months and it's a great way to get some exercise and meet other new moms!
+Check out our Parent & Tots Aquacise program.
+It's for parents with tots between 4 - 18 months and it's a great way to get some exercise and meet other new parents!
 It runs every Monday and Friday from 9:45 - 10:30 am.
 Aquacise Schedule

 6:45 - 7:30am